 When Olaf charges enemies, they are stunned for 1 second.

-Gain an additional 40% Movement Speed when activating Go Go Go! that decays over 4 seconds.
-Additionally, the Vikings will break out of Roots and Slows.
+Activating Go Go Go! grants an additional 40% Movement Speed and breaks the Vikings out of Roots and Slows.

 Attacking a Hero that is slowed, rooted, or stunned increases your Basic Attack damage by 30% for 3 seconds.